 If log server, click Save.
 A pop-up message appears to confirm a successful server source has been established.
 Click OK.
 If log source, continue with the following steps.

-- 3. Enter a log server IP address and web UI Management Port. - Enter the WebUI admin account and password used to export the logs from the log source. - 5.
-Click Save.
+- 4. Enter a log server IP address.

+- 5. Enter the password of the root account used to export the logs from the log source.

+- 6. Click Save.